cdktf/projen-cdktf-hybrid-construct/README.md

 ### `TerraformModule`

 If you want to republish an existing Terraform module as a CDKTF construct or if you want to repackage them with an easier to use API you can use the `TerraformModule` template.

+You can initialize such a project using `npx projen new --from projen-cdktf-hybrid-construct terraform-module`.

+A configutation might look like this:

 ```js
 const { TerraformModule } = require("projen-cdktf-hybrid-construct");